Guardians vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has 46 hits with 10 doubles, 13 home runs, 24 walks and 40 RBI.
-He's also stolen four bases.
+- Nolan Gorman has recorded 46 hits with 10 doubles, 13 home runs and 24 walks.
+He has driven in 40 runs with four stolen bases.

 Gorman Recent Games